In honor of Global Champagne Day, let me introduce you to the top champagne to pop to celebrate the occasion.

 Champagne is the most recognized type of sparkling wine.
 And while all bubbly is sparkling wine, not all sparkling wine is champagne.

-If the bottle you’re popping says “champagne” on it, it was made in Champagne, France.
+If the bottle of bubbly you’re popping says “champagne” on it, it was made in the Champagne region of France.
 While it’s not a law, it is common practice (and the right thing to do) to only call a sparkling wine made in Champagne, France, champagne.
 There are a very few exceptions to this rule, but in general, the only, true champagne is that which comes from Champagne, France.

 Celebration Effect